tenstorrent/pytorch2.0_ttnn/docs/ProblemSolving.md

 ```

 ### Fix
-Find where the lowering for a given operation is located and fix to make sure arguments match an expected signature.
+Find where the lowering for the given operation is located and ensure that the arguments match the expected signature.
-In this case, make sure that memory config and dtype are passed as kw args.
+In this case, make sure that memory_config and dtype are passed as keyword arguments.